DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/70 Enable Pagination.md

-When paging is enabled, TreeList renders rows by pages instead of rendering them simultaneously.
-To add this feature, set the paging.enabled property to **true** and specify the optimal number of pages in the paging.pageSize property.
-Use pagination when the number of records is large.
+When pagination is enabled, TreeList loads records page by page instead of loading them all at once.
+To configure pagination, set the **paging**.[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/paging/#enabled) property to **true** and use the **paging**.[pageSize](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/paging/#pageSize) property to specify the optimal number of records per page.
+Use this feature if your tests show noticeable lags without it.

 ---